UK fuel crisis exposes systemic recruitment flaws | DW | 01.10.2021

 "Difficulties in supplying a very few fuel stations had been happening for more than two weeks, but it had gone on with barely anyone noticing," Bosdet said.

 "The details of an internal meeting between the government and firms in the road fuel supply sector were leaked to national television, and what had been highlighted as a problem affecting one particular fuel company became magnified as a bigger and wider problem.
-And when that got out, the drivers started to queue," Bosdet added.
+And when that got out, the drivers started to queue."

 But the problems run far deeper.
 The government said it would issue 5,000 visas to foreign drivers, but that is still way below the 100,000 heavy goods vehicle (HGV) drivers the country needs, according to the Road Haulage Association (RHA).